zicklag/docs-1/contributing/running-locally.md

 If you wish to choose what packages to work on, you should run the `dev` script for that package.
 You can see their names and list of scripts in their related `package.json`.

-Example of running the Api only:
+Example of running the API only:

 ```bash
 pnpm --filter directus dev
 ```

 If you want to work on multiple packages at once, you should create a new instance of your terminal for each package.
-Example of running both the Api and App at the same time:
+Example of running both the API and App at the same time:

 <table>
   <tr>